hashicorp/terraform-provider-vsphere/website/docs/r/virtual_machine.html.markdown

   [`scsi_controller_count`](#scsi_controller_count) times 15, minus 1 (so `14`,
   `29`, `44`, and `59`, for 1-4 controllers respectively).
 The default is `0`,
   for which one disk must be set to.
 Duplicate unit numbers are not allowed.
-* `datastore_id` - (Optional) The datastore for this virtual disk.
+* `datastore_id` - (Optional) A [managed object reference
+  ID][docs-about-morefs] to the datastore for this virtual disk.
 The default is to use the datastore of the virtual machine.
 See the section on [virtual machine migration](#virtual-machine-migration) for details on changing this value.
 * `attach` - (Optional) Attach an external disk instead of creating a new one.